Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Roswell's citizens play a key role in helping prevent crime in the community and making their neighborhoods safer places to live.
 The Roswell Police Department encourages citizens to be mindful of the simple steps they can take to help reduce crime in their neighborhoods, and realize that informational resources are available through the local Neighborhood Watch program.

 Helping members of a neighborhood make good contact with each other is part of what Neighborhood Watch can do.
-The Roswell Neighborhood Watch program is funded by the city and works cooperatively with the police department, fire department and at times other city departments to provide education and information regarding crime prevention and safety enhancement.
+The Roswell Neighborhood Watch program is funded by the city and works within the police department, as well as working with the fire department and at times other city departments to provide education and information regarding crime prevention and safety enhancement.
 The most effective Neighborhood Watch groups meet regularly to discuss issues in the area and hear from police, fire and other experts regarding crime-prevention and safety topics.
 The program teaches people how to keep themselves and each other safe.

-Anyone with information – or even suspicions – regarding criminal activity in their neighborhood or anywhere in the city can call the Roswell Police Department at 624-6770 or Chaves County Crime Stoppers at 1-888-594-TIPS(8477).
+Anyone with information – or even suspicions – regarding criminal activity in their neighborhood or anywhere in the city can call the Roswell Police Department at 624-6770.

 There is a limited number of police officers, so they can’t be everywhere at the same time.
 That means citizens play a key role in staying alert and aware of their surroundings and notifying police when something seems out of the ordinary and suspicious.
 After all, nobody knows a neighborhood as well as the people who live there every day.